jfialkowski/single-node-okd/README.md

 ./openshift-install agent wait-for install-complete --dir=. --log-level=debug
 ```

 Follow onscreen instructions to access your cluster.
+The cluster will reboot after it writes its image to disk.
+Make sure you remove the USB stick to continue the installation after reboot.

 ---